 All animals are lovable, and no one knows that more than you.
 Fur, hair, feathers, scales, and lycra—they’re all deserving of the same love.

 Whether you sit in front of an easel to paint something extraordinary or head into the garage to whittle down some wood, use your talent and skills to create something memorable for your lost loved one.
 Then display it somewhere in your home with pride of place.

 18. Plant a wildflower prairie

 Use whatever space you have—from a square foot garden spot or a back meadow to add some natural flowers.
-You’ll attract native species from bugs and birds to prey animals.
+You’ll attract native species from bugs and birds to prey on animals.

 Pro-tip: Assemble a sign with your pet’s name on it, then take pictures throughout the seasons to showcase their garden.
 Then build a photo collage using their portrait front and center.